If your portfolio is concentrated in one security or a narrow group of stocks, it can result in significant investment risk.

-You can also fulfill charitable intentions and generate potential tax benefits with a direct gift of shares of highly-appreciated stock to a qualified non-profit organization.
+You can also fulfill charitable intentions and generate potential tax benefits with a direct gift of shares of highly appreciated stock to a qualified non-profit organization.

-If you’re looking to shift some assets out of a concentrated position and planning to itemize deductions on your taxes, transferring stock to a charitable organization by Dec.
-31 may allow you to claim a tax deduction for the current year.
+If you’re looking to shift some assets out of a concentrated position and planning to itemize deductions on your taxes, transferring stock to a charitable organization by December 31 may allow you to claim a tax deduction for the current year.

 Another tax benefit is not having to pay long-term capital gains taxes (equal to as much as 20% of the appreciated value of the stock).
 Nor are you liable for the net investment income tax (NIIT) of 3.8%, which may also apply if you sell a large position.
 The charitable organization benefits while you manage your tax liability.

 In most situations, investors can effectively manage risk in their portfolios by reducing concentrated positions and replacing them with more diversified holdings.
 However, there may be circumstances where reducing a concentrated position is less advantageous.

 This is particularly true if liquidating the asset would create a significant tax liability (though, as listed above, there are more tax-effective diversification strategies).
 Tax laws allow a step-up in cost basis when highly-appreciated assets are passed on to beneficiaries at the owner’s death.
 The potential tax savings can be a consideration for some investors.

 “Every situation is unique and requires a detailed analysis of many factors,” Merz says.
 “It’s important to closely monitor your positions and consider all the risks.
 Concentration risk should not be taken lightly.”